The Long Story of Plastic

 All the hard work that the earth had been doing for the last few million years, was being undone faster and faster by the humans.
 While burning some logs created a little smoke and some CO2, the Earth’s plants and oceans could manage to suck it back down.
 However, as the humans began powering their economies with fossil fuels alot more CO2 was being released– more than the earth could manage.

-And since the capital in the economies was based on this burning, it created a feedback loop, so that more and more were being burned.
+And since the capital in the economies was based on this burning, it created a self-perpetuating loop.
+The more fuels were burned, the more were extracted, and the more were burned.
 With so much carbon out of storage and in the air, it began to disrupt the harmony of the earth’s ecological cycles.

 As humans extracted and refined more and more raw fossil fuels, there was always that little bit that couldn’t be processed.
 This lead to more and more cheap and abundant plastic.
 And as petro-capital economies grew, so too did the use and application of plastic to cover and package products.

 As plastic was bought, used and thrown away, the dynamic of carbon decompaction continued.
 With surfaces areas often thousands of times expanded from the orginal compacted carbon, the plastics were easily degraded by the elements.
 Soon microplastics could be found everywhere in the ocean, earth and air.

 The more petro-capital economies grew, the more industry produced, the more it burned the more plastic was made.
 This made cheap plastic so abundant that it began to spill out into the biosphere.
 Humans tried their best to their plastic by putting it back into Industry.
 But the petro-economy already had so much cheap new plastic, that there was no-profit in recycling the old, and it was easier to burn it, dump it or send it somewhere else.